Cantera/cantera/doc/sphinx/reactors.rst

 Reactors and Reactor Networks
 *****************************

 A Cantera Reactor represents the simplest form of a chemically reacting system.
 It corresponds to an extensive thermodynamic control volume `V`, in which all state variables are homogeneously distributed.
 The system is generally unsteady, i.e. all states are functions of time.
 In particular, transient state changes due to chemical reactions are possible.
-However, thermodynamic equilibrium is assumed to be present throughout the reactor at all instants of time.
+However, thermodynamic (but not necessarily chemical) equilibrium is assumed to be present throughout the reactor at all instants of time.

-Reactors can in interact with the surrounding environment in multiple ways:
+Reactors can interact with the surrounding environment in multiple ways:

     - Expansion/compression work: By moving the walls of the reactor, its volume can be changed and expansion or compression work can be done by or on the system, i.e., the Reactor.
     - Heat transfer: An arbitrary heat transfer rate can be defined to cross the boundaries of the reactor.
     - Mass transfer: The reactor can have multiple inlets and outlets.
 For the inlets, arbitrary states can be defined.
 Through the outlets, fluid with the current state of the reactor exits the reactor.
     - Surface interaction: One or multiple walls can influence the chemical reactions in the reactor.
 This is not just restricted to catalytic reactions, but mass transfer between the surface and the fluid can also be modeled.

 All of these interactions do not have to be constant, but can vary as a function of time or state.
 For example, heat transfer can be described as a function of the temperature difference between the reactor and the environment, or the wall movement can be modeled depending on the pressure difference.
 Typically, interactions of the reactor with the environment are defined on one or multiple *walls*, *inlets*, and *outlets*.

 In addition to single reactors, Cantera is also able to interconnect reactors into a *Reactor Network*.
 Each reactor in a network may be connected so that the contents of one reactor flow into another.
 Reactors may also be in contact with one another or the environment via walls which move or conduct heat.

 Governing Equations for Single Reactors